-Root Canal Dentist in Calgary
+Root Canal Dentistry in Calgary SW

 When a tooth nerve becomes irreversibly inflamed or infected, a root canal treatment might be recommended to help you heal.
+This procedure saves millions of teeth every year by treating and preventing infection to restore the normal health of the tooth.

 If you are experiencing severe tooth pain or have been told that you need a root canal, please contact our office for an evaluation.
+We are here to help with the best dental solutions.

 What Is A Root Canal?